-Section 1 Section 1 Asks you to give information about yourself that will help the College to confirm your identity.
+Section 1 Asks you to give information about yourself that will help the College to confirm your identity.
 The College has a duty to ensure that information it holds is secure and it must be satisfied that you are who you say you are.
-Section 2 Asks you to provide evidence of your identity by producing TWO official documents (which between them clearly show your name, date of birth and current address) together with a recent full face photograph of you.
-Section 3 Section 3 Asks you to confirm whether you will accept just viewing the information, or if you want a copy of the information.
-Section 4 You must sign the declaration When you have completed and checked this form, take or send it together with the required TWO identification documents, photograph and fee to: Data protection Officer, Walsall College, Wisemore Campus, Littleton Street West, Walsall, West Midlands, WS2 8ES.
-Or take it to the reception desk at Walsall College.
+Section 2 Asks you to provide evidence of your identity by producing TWO official documents (which between them clearly show your name, date of birth and current address) together with a recent full face photograph of you. , , Section 3 Asks you to confirm whether you will accept just viewing the information, or if you want a copy of the information.
+Section 4 You must sign the declaration -